SimplGy/bitcoin/README.md

 - [ ] Have one `day` (other timeframes?
 A week?) of history always zoomed in for greater detail
 - [ ] Support changing the api key so an expert user can make it work if massive traffic makes me hit the API limit
 - [ ] Ask the API providers for a free rate limit upgrade for this community project
+- [ ] Show the text messages involved in the transactions. just a log style of what's said or something might be neat. https://chain.com/docs/v2/jquery/#bitcoin-block-op-returns
 - [ ] Support infinite scroll with intelligent data requesting (fix height per day and request in days? fixed number of blocks per PX tall?)
 - [ ] Consider: more interesting segmentation.
 Per day in local time?
 Responsive sizing?
 Other dimensions?
 - [ ] Pending block (shows a dotted/transparent appearance). says "pending, last confirmed block at DD"